Filter Content

 Chess Lessons

-Chess lessons are now FULL for Term 3!
-If you have any questions about chess lessons, please contact: Danielle.Leathart@twb.catholic.edu.au
+Chess Lessons have now finished for the year.
+If you have any questions about chess, please contact: Danielle.Leathart@twb.catholic.edu.au

 Parent Borrowing